otrv4/otrv4/otrv4.md

    Φ is the shared session state as mention on the 'Shared session state: Phi' section.
 5. Compute `sigma = Auth(Pka, ska, {Pkb, Pka, Y}, t)`.
 6. Generate a 4-byte instance tag to use as the sender's instance tag.
    Additional messages in this conversation will continue to use this tag as the sender's instance tag.
 Also, this tag is used to filter future received messages.
 Messages intended for this instance of the client will have this number as the receiver's instance tag.
 7. Use the sender's instance tag from the Identity Message as the receiver's instance tag.

 To verify an Auth-R message:

 1. Check that the receiver's instance tag matches your sender's instance tag.
-2. Validate the user profile, and extract `Pka` from it.
+2. Validate the user profile and extract `Pka` from it.
 3. Compute `t = 0x0 || SHA3-512(Bobs_User_Profile) || SHA3-512(Alices_User_Profile) || Y || X || B || A || SHA3-512(Φ)`.
    Φ is the shared session state as mention on the 'Shared session state: Phi' section.
 4. Verify the `sigma` with [SNIZKPK Authentication](#snizkpk-authentication), that is `sigma == Verify({Pkb, Pka, Y}, t)`.

 An Auth-R message is an OTR message encoded as: